You may have seen spiders in your home, and that concerns the safety of your family. Are these dangerous widow spiders? Do they bring any threat?

 What Time Of Year Do Black Widows Lay Eggs?

 The black widow's mating period is from spring to early summer.
 Female black widows are known for consuming the males after the meeting.
 It is how they received the common name 'black widow'.
 The female black widows lay eggs in their nest in the months of summer.
 The female black widows may produce multiple egg sacs after mating.
 Each sac contains hundreds of eggs.
 The female black widows then protect the egg sacs and nest throughout the time.

 What Do Black Widows Feed?

-Like other spiders, black widows feed on other insect species such as flies, mosquitoes, grasshoppers, beetles, and caterpillars, etc. They wait for the insect to get trapped in the spider webs.
+Like other spiders, black widows feed on other insect species, such as flies, mosquitoes, grasshoppers, beetles, caterpillars, etc. They wait for the insect to get trapped in the spider webs.
 Then, the spider rushes over to the prey and wraps the insect in silk.
 They have very poor eyesight and depend on vibrations to find the insects on the web.